toddcooke/newLinuxScript/README.md

 # newMachineSetup

-Stuff to install/configure after a fresh machine install
+Stuff to install/configure after a fresh OS install